 - Mr Ross J Craigie - Consultant Paediatric and Neonatal Surgeon and Clinical Director (Surgery & Theatres)

-- Dr Ngozi Edi-Osagie - Group Associate Medical Director, Clinical Head of Division and Consultant Neonatologist
+- Dr Ngozi Edi-Osagie - Consultant Neonatologis and Group Associate Medical Directors

 - Dr Mohamed Elboraee - Locum Consultant Neonatologist